 Junior Warriors is the practice of a martial art, but it does not encourage the development of aggression or fighting.
 The Shaolin and Wudang arts are excellent systems of self-defence, but we would rather put the skills to better use then just learning how to fight.
 Better learn how to defend themselves in a calm manner so they don’t have to fight or deal with stressful situations with a clear mind.
 The effect this can have is quite profound.
 Rather than build locked up energy the arts help release and channel the energy.
 The result is that the child feels calmly more confident and more ok with themselves and others.

-Many schools do an excellent job of teaching techniques and forms such as "move like this", "stand like this".
-Unfortunately focussing too much on form can sometimes lead to frustrations, especially if the child isn’t getting it the way or as quickly as they think they should.
-Children and people have different ways and rates of learning and this needs to be taken into consideration so the child can feel good about themselves, not feel that they are not good enough.
+Focussing too much on form can sometimes lead to frustrations, especially if the child isn’t getting it the way or as quickly as they think they should.
+Children and people have different ways and rates of learning and this needs to be taken into consideration so the child can feel good about themselves, rather than feel that they are not good enough.

 Whilst we encourage correct form and movement, it is more important that your child gets the benefit from the practice they have learnt.
 We know that techniques lead to skills and skills lead to benefits.
 It’s like only knowing the technique (form) of driving doesn’t make you a good driver, this takes practice and skill.
 Junior Warriors learn how to take what they have learnt and apply the skill into everyday life.
 Then they get the benefit, as do you.
 We feel this is important and equips the child for life.